 Furthermore, an online marketplace must disclose to consumers certain information about these high-volume third-party sellers, including:

 We’re partnering with online marketplaces to prepare for the INFORM Consumers Act with their compliance standards as a top priority.
-By incorporating Tessera Data’s ID verification product (coming Q3 2023) and our national criminal database searches in your process you’ll not only satisfy the need to verify seller names and government IDs with limited Personal Identifiable Information (PII), but also provide safeguards for risk mitigation.
+By incorporating Tessera Data’s ID verification product (ID Match) and our national criminal database searches in your process you’ll not only satisfy the need to verify seller names and government IDs with limited Personal Identifiable Information (PII), but also provide safeguards for risk mitigation.
 You can prevent buyers from venturing into a potentially harmful buying situation and avoid penalties and sanctions associated with the Act.